scuhooper/JamesKeeling/index.md

 ## [Dragoon](https://scuhooper.github.io/Dragoon) - In Development
 ### Made with Unreal Engine 4
 _Dragoon_ is a project which I am currently working on as a capstone project.
 While the name of the repo is _Dragoon_, the game currently being made with the work is titled _Cyberpunk'd_ and puts the player as a newly created anti-virus inside of a server seeking to regain control of root.
-The game is a third-person perspective action game focusing on sword combat similar to _Assassin's Creed_, _The Witcher_, and _Dynasty Warriors_.
+The game is a third-person perspective action game focusing on sword combat in a similar vein as _Assassin's Creed_, _The Witcher_, and _Dynasty Warriors_.

-The major mechanics I have implemented into the game is my take on a solution to the kung fu circle (where enemies surround the player but only ever attack one at a time), a directional grid based attack system where the player can choose the direction of their attacks similar to _Star Wars Jedi Knight: Jedi Academy_, and a prediction system using N-grams to analyze patterns in attacks from history and attempt to predict what the player will do next.
+The major mechanics I have implemented into the game is my take on a solution to the kung fu circle (where enemies surround the player but only ever attack one at a time), a directional grid based attack system where the player can choose the direction of their attacks like _Star Wars Jedi Knight: Jedi Academy_, and a prediction system using N-grams to analyze patterns in attacks from history and attempt to predict what the player will do next.